Newfoundland and Labrador New Democratic Party: Peter Fenwick years

 Peter Fenwick succeeded Fonse Faour as party leader in 1981.
 In a 1984 by-election, Fenwick won the Labrador riding of Menihek becoming the first New Democrat to be elected in the province.
-In the 1985 general election the party won 14 percent of the popular vote, nearly quadrupling their share of the vote they received three years earlier.
+In the 1985 general election the party won 14% of the popular vote, nearly quadrupling their share of the vote they received three years earlier.
 Even with their successful results Fenwick was the only NL NDP candidate elected.
 In 1986, Gene Long won the party's second seat in a by-election in the riding of St. John's East (since renamed Signal Hill-Quidi Vidi).
 Also that year Fenwick was arrested, along with union representatives, for participating in a strike by the Newfoundland Association of Public Employees (NAPE).
 Fenwick retired from politics in 1989 and did not run in that year's election.
 Cle Newhook replaced Fenwick as party leader and the NL NDP was once again left without representation after the 1989 election when both ridings they had held were won by Progressive Conservatives.

 Jack Harris years

 St. John's lawyer and former Member of Parliament Jack Harris won back the riding of St. John's East in a 1990 by-election after Progressive Conservative MHA Shannie Duff resigned to run for St. John's Mayor.
 Harris took nearly 50% of the vote in the by-election beating the Liberal candidate by 740 votes.
 In 1992, Harris succeed Newhook as party leader and led the party into the 1993 general election.
-For the first and only time in the party's history they ran a full slate of candidates throughout the province.
+For the first, and only, time in the party's history, they ran a full slate of candidates throughout the province.
 While they won almost 10,000 more votes than the previous election and increased their share of the popular vote from 3.4% to 7.4%, Harris remained the only New Democrat elected.
 The 1996 general election resulted in a landslide majority government for the Liberal Party, the New Democrats received only 4.45% of the vote and nominated candidates in only 20 of the provinces 48 ridings.
 Though the party suffered their worst electoral result in 14 years, Harris was easily re-elected in the new riding of Signal Hill-Quidi Vidi.
 He was re-elected to the Legislature in the 1999, and 2003 elections.
 Randy Collins was elected in Labrador West in 1999, and re-elected in 2003 before resigning in 2007.
 Harris resigned in 2006.